Using incremental refresh with dataflows

 Store/refresh rows from the past: The example in the previous image illustrates these next few settings.

 In this example, we define a refresh policy to store five years of data in total and incrementally refresh 10 days of data.
-Assuming that the entity is refreshed daily, the following actions are carried out for each refresh operation:
+Assuming that the table is refreshed daily, the following actions are carried out for each refresh operation:

 Add a new day of data.